We recommend products that we love. When you buy through links on our site, we may earn an affiliate commission.

 Fortunately, it has decent rewards, especially for a secured card.
 You’ll get 1.5% cash back on all qualifying purchases, one point for every dollar spent, and 1,000 bonus points each time you spend more than $1,000 in a billing cycle.

 It reports payments and other credit data to the SBFE, and like the other programs on this list, it does not report to the consumer credit bureaus.
+By starting with secured cards like this, it can help you get the credit score you need for a business loan.

 7. Business Credit Builders